Balkaneros91/Cubaneros-PP4/README.md

 The front page provides the user with all the necessary content so they could decide if that is the place they want to explore.
 If not authenticated they can access almost all the content of the page until it gets to the reservation part of it, for which authentication is required.

-Everyone can enjoy their visit to our website because we have adjusted it and designed for all different screen sizes.
+Everyone can enjoy their visit to our website because it's adjusted and designed for all different screen sizes.

 ### Agile